 Cleric - Rank 8

-Length 400 syllables Duration Permanent
+Length 400 syllables Duration

-Range Touch Area of Effect 1 weapon
+Range Touch Area of Effect

 Material Component Silver weapon

 This spell allows the Cleric to permanently Bless a single weapon.
-The weapon must be made of silver, but once the spell has been completed, that weapon will deliver 'Blessed' hits.
-The silver weapon must be specially made and purchased with Darkon currency, see Chapter Seven: Special Items.
+The weapon must be made of silver or silverwood, but once the spell has been completed, that weapon will deliver 'Blessed' hits.
+The silver or silverwood weapon must be specially made and purchased with Darkon currency, see Chapter Seven: Special Items.
 The weapon's striking surface must then be covered with blue cloth and the name of the Cleric's Deity must be written clearly on the weapon.
-Alternately, the weapon may be marked with a strip of blue tape (above the handle or on the shaft).
+Alternately, the weapon may be marked with a strip of blue tape (above the handle or on the shaft or on either end of the bow).
 A Cleric may only have one Holy Weapon spell in effect at any time; a Cleric may make a Holy weapon for another character, provided they are of the same alignment.

 The enchantment of Holy weapons is permanent, and carries between Darkon events.
-The enchantment may be broken by having the weapon declared destroyed by the casting Cleric or having the Destroy Holy Weapon spell cast upon it, rendering it a normal, silver weapon.
+The enchantment may be broken by having the weapon declared destroyed by the casting Cleric or having the Destroy Holy Weapon spell cast upon it, rendering it a normal, silver or silverwood weapon.